DarkStoorM/Name-Generator/README.md

 ## Conclusion

-Obviously, the quality of the names is not satisfying, but this is yet another one of those `just another time killer` projects, don't rely on this.
+Obviously, the quality of the names is not satisfying, but this is just one of those `yet another time killer` projects, don't rely on this.

 Results with the provided example template: